 Nestle boba milk tea mochi is a trendy product that has taken Southeast Asia by storm.
 Open the packet and find a single ball of daifuku ice cream.
 Inside, there is a dense core of brown sugar syrup and brown sugar pearls.
 A thin skin made of rice flour encases the wagashi.

-It's very sticky sweet, as is typical of ice cream.
+It's very sticky and sweet, as is typical of ice cream.
 But the brown sugar pearls are smaller than average-sized boba milk tea mochi.
 As a result, each bite tastes light and refreshing, and it's a very different sensation from your usual store-bought dessert.

 If you prefer to try making a similar version, use our recipe for mochi ice cream and boba ice cream to recreate your version at home!